Skip to Content

 What is noise-induced hearing loss?

 Noise-induced hearing loss (NIHL) is an increasingly common condition affecting millions worldwide.
-Imagine leaving a loud concert with your ears ringing and struggling to hear conversations clearly the next day.
-This temporary experience can become permanent with repeated exposure to loud noises.
+Imagine leaving a loud concert with your ears ringing, and the next day, you struggle to hear conversations clearly.

 Unlike other cells in the body, hair cells in the inner ear do not regenerate, meaning any damage is permanent.
 Repeated exposure to high-decibel sounds accelerates the loss of these cells, leading to hearing impairment.